EddMarwa/CodeQuest/README.md

 #License<br>
 The licensing model for the Code Quest application is yet to be decided.
-This section will be updated with the specific terms and conditions once a license has been chosen.
+This section will be updated with the specific terms and conditions once a license has been chosen.<br>
 Future Updates
-Detailed information about the license will be provided here in future versions of the documentation.
+Detailed information about the license will be provided here in future versions of the documentation.<br>